interacto/interacto.github.io/v2/src/docs/routines.md

 The `then` routine (and many others) takes an argument called `c`.
 `c` refers to the ongoing command, allowing you to update it during the interaction.

+## Where to begin: selecting a user interaction

+When configuring a binding, the first routine allows you to decide which user interaction to use.
+See the [interaction documentation](./interactions) for details.

 ## How to register with widgets: the `on` and `onDynamic` routines

 ```ts